My openclaw setup for generating weekly newsletters

 The flow is conversational:

-- Sunday evening: I say “publish” and the agent combines my picks with web search results, generates the newsletter, and I push it to GitHub
+3. Saturday: I say “publish” and the agent merges my picks with RSS candidates and fresh web search results, generates the newsletter, and pushes it to GitHub

 No YAML files to edit.
 No scripts to run.
 Just WhatsApp messages.